r-near/ft-relay/README.md

 ## Roadmap & Caveats

-- No finality tracking – we optimistically submit and rely on NEAR RPC to process transactions.
-- Idempotency and retry logic are minimal; upstream callers should implement their own safeguards.
-- Redis availability is required; if Redis is down the relay rejects new transfers.
+- **Redis is required** – If Redis is down, the relay rejects new transfers with HTTP 500.
+No fallback queue exists.
+- **No idempotency** – Duplicate requests create separate transfers.
+Callers must implement deduplication if needed.

 Contributions and issue reports are welcome!